A New Geometric Representation for 3D Bijective Mappings and Applications: Applications of 3DQC in 3D Mapping Problems

-Therefore, we can project any function defined on a tetrahedral mesh to the spectral domain by computing $M$-inner product with the generalized eigenvectors of the discrete Laplace-Beltrami operator.
-Also, the eigenvalues indicate the frequency of the eigenvectors.
-A larger eigenvalue corresponds to a higher frequency.
-With this property, we can perform low-pass or high-pass filtering to any function on the mesh.
+Therefore, we can project any function defined on a tetrahedral mesh to the spectral domain by computing the $M$-inner product with the generalized eigenvectors of the discrete Laplace-Beltrami operator.
+Also, the eigenvalues indicate the frequency of the eigenvectors: a larger eigenvalue corresponds to a higher frequency.
+With this property, we can perform low-pass or high-pass filtering on any function defined on the mesh.

-In our case, suppose we have a pair of 3D meshes with the same number of vertices and triangulation.
-This couple forms a mapping. we would like to find a compressed representation for this mapping.
+In our case, suppose we have a pair of 3D meshes with the same number of vertices and the same triangulation.
+Together, these meshes form a mapping.
+Our goal is to find a sparse representation of its 3DQC in order to compress the mapping representation.

-We first construct the discrete Laplace-Beltrami operator and the mass matrix for the source mesh.

-Then we solve the generalized eigenvalue problem \ref{generalize_eigenvalue_problem} with the constraint $\nu_i^TM\nu_i=1$ for all generalized eigenvectors $\nu_i$ to get the sorted eigenvalues and eigenvectors.
+We start by constructing the discrete Laplace-Beltrami operator and the mass matrix for the source mesh.
+Then, we solve the generalized eigenvalue problem (\ref{generalize_eigenvalue_problem}) with the constraint $\nu_i^T M \nu_i = 1$ for all generalized eigenvectors $\nu_i$.
+This gives us the sorted eigenvalues and eigenvectors.

-With the eigenvalues and eigenvectors, we can start to perform filtering to the 3D quasiconformal representation.
-A 3D representation is a piecewise linear vector-valued function defined on the tetrahedrons.
-We can treat this function as a combination of 6 scalar-valued functions, and perform filtering to the 6 functions separately.
+With the eigenvalues and eigenvectors in hand, we can begin filtering the 3DQC of the mapping.
+Recall that the 3DQC is a piecewise linear, vector-valued function defined on the tetrahedrons.
+We can treat this function as a combination of six scalar-valued functions and perform filtering on each function separately.